Zendro-dev/zendro/README.md

 Data to populate each model in your schema must be in a separate CSV file, following the format requirements below:
 1. Column names in the first row must correspond to model attributes.
 2. Empty values should be represented as `"NULL"`.
 3. All fields should be quoted by `"`.
-However, if field delimiter and array delimiter do not occur in fields with String type, namely characters could be splitted without ambiguity, then each field could not be quoted.
-For example, if the field delimiter is comma, and one String field is like `Zendro, excellent!`.
-Without the quotation mark, this field would be splitted as two fields.
+However, if field delimiter and array delimiter do not occur in fields with String type, namely characters could be split without ambiguity, then no quotes are necessary.
+For example, if the field delimiter is `,` and one String field is like `Zendro, excellent!`, then without the quotation mark, this field will be split as two fields.
 So in such case these String fields must be quoted.
 4. Default configuration: BATCH_SIZE=20, RECORD_DELIMITER="\n", FIELD_DELIMITER=",", ARRAY_DELIMITER=";".
 They can be changed in the config file for environment variables.
 5. Date and time formats must follow the [RFC 3339](https://tools.ietf.org/html/rfc3339) standard.